Skiing

 Turn with both skis: do not pick up that inside ski.
 Use it!
 This is a vestige of the turn as a last resort in moments of panic technique.

 Get rhythm.
 Turn when you want to.
 Don’t let the mountain dictate.
 You are the boss.
 If you are in the right position — bend ze knees — your natural shock absorbers will deal with unexpected variations in terrain.
 The best way to learn this is Luke Skywalker style, with the force.
-If you don’t have peril-sensitive sunglasses, flat light or even white out will do — when you can’t see the contour, you can't return around it.
+If you don’t have peril-sensitive sunglasses, flat light or even white out will do — when you can’t see the contour, you can’t around it.

 Hike out